/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • In the case of moving, upon confirmation, ABROADER will inform the intern of the date to change the accommodation or to move out.

 • The duration to move to another accommodation is within 04 weeks from the confirmation date.
-ABROADER shall use reasonable endeavors to deal with landlords in order to support the intern to move at the earliest time possible.
+ABROADER shall use reasonable endeavors to deal with landlords in order to support the intern in moving at the earliest possible time.

 Step 3: Before moving to another accommodation, the intern will be responsible for complying with all his/her rental obligations to the existing accommodation’s landlord.